Naaadddiii/Pokemon-App/README.md

 ## 📝 Project Description

-The Pokédex project allows users to view the list of Pokémon, search, filter and view the details of the specified Pokemon from the PokéAPI.
+The PokemonApp project allows users to view the list of Pokémon, search, filter and view the details of the specified Pokemon from the PokséAPI.

 ## 📚 Technologies